1. What are the differences between JDBC activities and sql direct?

 4. What is the purpose of the inspector activity?

 Answer: The Inspector activity is used to write the output of any or all activities and process variables to a file and/or stdout.
 This is particularly useful when debugging process definitions and you wish to see the entire schema instead of mapping specific elements to the Write File activity.

 5. What Is The Difference Between Process Level Variables & Process Input Variables?

-Process level variables can be altered using assign activity and they cannot be mapped to sub-process whereas process input variables cannot be altered and they could be mapped to sub process. (e Learning Portal)
+Answer: Process level variables can be altered using assign activity and they cannot be mapped to sub-process whereas process input variables cannot be altered and they could be mapped to subprocess.

 6. Can We Install Primary & Secondary Administration Servers On The Same Machine?

-BW Engine. tra & Designer. tra are the TRA files needed to change the class path field for java method activity.
+Answer: BW Engine. tra & Designer. tra is the TRA files needed to change the classpath field for java method activity.

-8. What is parse Xml and render Xml?
+8. What is parsing Xml and render Xml?

-9. Where we define error schema for generate error activity?
+9. Where we define error schema for generating error activity?